jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 ### Customer Invoice vs Sales Invoice

-The difference between Customer Invoice and Sales Invoice:
+The differences between a Customer Invoice and a Sales Invoice are as follows:

 |**Customer Invoice**| **Sales Invoice**|
 |---|---|